bintangyosua/minuettaro.nvim/README.md

 ## Contributions and Feedback

-Contributions to Minuettaro are welcome via pull requests.
+Contributions to **[lazy.nvim](https://github.com/folke/lazy.nvim)** are welcome via pull requests.
 If you have any feedback, suggestions, or issues, feel free to open an issue on the GitHub repository.